Back

-What Is a Sit-Stand Desk?
+What Is a Standing Desk?

-There are two main categories:
+There are two main categories on the market:

-Manual sit-stand desks, which adjust with a hand crank
+• Manual sit-stand desks, which adjust with a hand crank

-- Electric sit-stand desks, powered by a motor for faster and more precise height changes
+• Electric sit-stand desks, powered by a motor for faster and more precise height changes

 Standing desks are particularly well-suited for remote workers, employees in open-office environments, and anyone who spends long hours seated.

-Why Choose a Sit-Stand Desk?
+Why Choose a Sit-stand Desk?

 Reduce Pain Caused by Prolonged Sitting